zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 Compatible with : WP SEO by Yoast (do not check cards option in this plugin if activated) and All in One SEO

 The plugin allows you to customize your cards per each post.
 But do not activate cards in SEO by Yoast plugin.
 Otherwise markup will be added twice.
-If you choose full customization metabox is now on the right side in your edit.
-It's shorter simply because now twitter account is retrieved from author's profile.
+If you choose full customization you will see a metabox in your post edit.

+**The plugin has now its own <a href="http://support.tweetpress.fr/forums/forum/jm-twitter-cards">support you can find here</a>**

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>